Prasanto19/react-beautiful-ice-cream-builder-ui/README.md

 ## Built With

-This is a beautiful <a href="https://react-icecream.netlify.app" target="_blank">ice cream</a> buider ui.
+This is a beautiful <a href="https://react-icecream.netlify.app" target="_blank">ice-cream</a> builder UI.
-You can select your favourite icecream to order and a beautiful dynamic icecream will be build according to your choice.
+You can select your favourite ice-cream to order and a beautiful dynamic ice-cream will be build according to your choice.
-It's a self sedevloped personal project created using create-react-app with react.js.
+It's a self developed personal project created using create-react-app with react.js.

 This app was built using these technologies.